 Do I need to have knowledge of ventilation systems already?

 It is advised that candidates are competent and have some knowledge of domestic ventilation systems prior to attending.
-We also suggest experience within the heating, plumbing or electrical sector to complete the assessment at the end of the course, once you have passed the assessment you will be NICEIC certified.
+We also suggest experience within the heating, plumbing or electrical sector to complete the assessment at the end of the course.

 What does the course involve?